tynia/gowork/README.md

 # LICENSE
 The **gowork** is released under the [**MIT LICENSE**](http://opensource.org/licenses/mit-license.php).
-you can import it without any copyright about it.
+you can import it without ANY concern on copyright.

 # Besides
 I'd like you will leave my nickname(tynia) and [repository](https://github.com/tynia/gowork) in your project which you import the [**gowork**](https://github.com/tynia/gowork) in it.